Felisa09/CalculatorJS/README.md

 # CalculatorJS
-This is a HMLT, CSS and JS project with simple features.
+This is a HTML5, CSS and JS project with simple features.